mishe-schemmann/thingforward-io-site/source/blog/2016-11-22-getting-started-with-platformio-and-esp8266.html.markdown

 ## Flashing

-Like the `clean` target above, a `upload` target exists to flash the firmware to the device.
+Like the `clean` target above, an `upload` target exists to flash the firmware to the device.
 What device?
-Plugging in the NodeMCU board to USB, the `device` command will show:
+Plugging in the NodeMCU board to the USB, the `device` command will show:

 ```bash
 $ pio device list